Resources

 American Institute for Conservation of Historic and Artistic Works

 California Preservation Foundation, “From architectural icons, to transcendental cultural landscapes, California is rife with places worth celebrating.
 The California Preservation Foundation’s mandate not only focuses on educating and advocating for the protection of these places.
-We also have celebrated the places that matter most to Californians, from its monumental works of architecture and engineering, to the diminutive-yet stunning roadside vernacular architecture of places like Route 66.”
+We also have celebrated the places that matter most to Californians, from its monumental works of architecture and engineering to the diminutive-yet stunning roadside vernacular architecture of places like Route 66.”

-California Council for the Promotion of History (CCPH), is “statewide nonprofit that fosters, facilitates, and coordinates efforts which enhance appreciation of historical heritage, application of history skills in the public and private sectors, and ensure the preservation, interpretation, and management of California’s historical resources.”
+California Council for the Promotion of History (CCPH), is a “statewide nonprofit that fosters, facilitates, and coordinates efforts which enhance appreciation of historical heritage, application of history skills in the public and private sectors, and ensure the preservation, interpretation, and management of California’s historical resources.”

-Conservation Center for Art & Historic Artifacts, “nonprofit conservation facility specializing in the treatment of works on paper, photographs, and books through conservation and state-of-the-art digital imaging services.”
+Conservation Center for Art & Historic Artifacts, a “nonprofit conservation facility specializing in the treatment of works on paper, photographs, and books through conservation and state-of-the-art digital imaging services.”

 American Institute for Conservation of Historic & Artistic Works, (AIC) “has grown to over 3,500 conservators, educators, scientists, students, archivists, art historians, and other conservation enthusiasts in over twenty countries around the world, all of whom have the same goal: to preserve the material evidence of our past so we can learn from it today and appreciate it in the future.”